 Teresa Wildflower is a member of the Chemehuevi tribe.
 The Chemehuevi are the southernmost grouping of the Southern Paiutes (the Southern Paiutes traditionally lived in the Colorado River basin and the Mohave Desert in northern Arizona and southeastern California, southern Nevada and southern Utah).
 Teresa was born in 1935 and became probably the most recognized of Chemehuevi potters.

 It's hard to find much information but Teresa most likely grew up on the Colorado River Indian Reservation near Parker, AZ.
 Those were the days when Federal authorities were actively recruiting Native Americans from high desert tribes to migrate to other reservations.
-The Colorado River Reservations were primarily occupied by the Mohave tribe but they saw a number of incoming Hopi and Navajo families.
-And when Parker Dam was closed and Lake Havasu began to fill, the Chemehuevi Reservation itself was half-flooded.
-Many of the Chemehuevi were relocated to the Colorado River Indian Reservation.
+The Colorado River Indisn Reservation was primarily occupied by the Mohave and Chemehuevi tribes but the 1950s saw a number of incoming Hopi and Navajo families.
+And when Parker Dam was closed and Lake Havasu began to fill, the up-river Chemehuevi Reservation itself was half-flooded.
+Many of the Chemehuevi were relocated from there to the Colorado River Indian Reservation.

 Going by the shapes she made, the designs she painted and the exquisite quality of her work, Teresa most likely learned to make pottery from one of her Hopi neighbors.
 There was a bit of a renaissance in Chemehuevi traditional arts beginning in the 1990's when the tribal casino opened but Teresa was established well before that.
 I found records of a two-week show of her work in the summer of 1982 at Andrews Pueblo Pottery in Albuquerque.

 Teresa's specialty was miniatures and she loved to make them.
 The Chemehuevi pottery tradition was almost wiped out a century before when the Chemehuevi were confined to reservation land far from their desert home.
-There are examples of older Chemehuevi pottery available in museum collections but they look very Hohokam-influenced.
+There are examples of older Chemehuevi pottery available in museum collections but they look very Mohave-influenced.
 The Chemehuevi seem to have learned from the Mohave and the Mohave have passed the knowledge down from ancient times.
+The Mohave made mostly figures based on characters they see in practicing their religion of dreaming.
 Because of that, it's hard to see anything in Teresa's pottery that makes it specifically Chemehuevi.
 However, her work is light-hearted and reflects a way of looking at nature that is simple, direct and exquisitely to the point.

 Teresa's pieces are very well made and meticulously painted.
 Her subject matter is wide, ranging from tropical birds to penguins to lizards, frogs, bears and coyotes.
 Of special note are her lidded jars: the lids are sculpted and painted wildlife, also done to exacting scale.